Why need a cold bending process?

 Steel and other metals can be formed in a variety of ways.
 Cold bending is one of the most common methods of shaping steel into many different configurations

-When metallic working materials are bent in cold condition (below their recrystallization temperature), at first an elastic shape alteration takes place, which is replaced by a ductile shape alteration from a certain degree on.
-If the reshaping capacity is run down, the work piece breaks.
+When metallic working materials are bent in cold conditions (below their recrystallization temperature), at first an elastic shape alteration takes place, which is replaced by a ductile shape alteration from a certain degree on.
+If the reshaping capacity is run down, the workpiece breaks.

 This elastic-plastic behaviour of metallic materials is reflected in the stress-strain- diagram (see fig.2) determined by tensile tests.
 Within the range of the elastic line (Hooke’s law), a tensile sample is reshaped elastically; as soon as the strain is relieved, the body returns to its original shape.

 However, if the applied tension exceeds the elasticity limit, the shape of the sample is permanently altered.
 The degree of resiliency after the strain has been removed, results from the elastic part of the shape altering process, which has been stored in the sample as potential energy beforehand.